 Gemma accepts instructions on behalf of prisoners at adjudications and Parole Board hearings, particularly where there are issues relevant to the Mental Health Act.
 She advises claimants in actions against the police and prison authorities, and represents families in inquests arising from deaths in custody.

-She has worked with a number of senior members of Chambers on a broad range of human rights issues, including a challenge to the prohibition of same-sex marriage in a British Overseas Territory, and is instructed as junior counsel to Peter Carter QC in a number of ongoing cases arising from criminal proceedings in Trinidad & Tobago.
+She has worked with a number of senior members of Chambers on a broad range of human rights issues, including a challenge to the prohibition of same-sex marriage in a British Overseas Territory, challenges to criminal proceedings and detention in Trinidad & Tobago, and domestic matters where discrimination issues have arisen.

 Prior to being called to the Bar, Gemma provided specialist welfare benefits advice and representation at the First-tier and Upper Tribunals on behalf of Macmillan Cancer Support and Citizens Advice, and the Free Representation Unit.
 Gemma continues to provide representation on a pro bono basis in complex benefits cases, as well as training FRU’s volunteers and sitting on FRU’s Management Committee.